-To configure SASL User Name and Password authentication:
+To configure User Name and Password authentication:

-- 1. Set the AuthMech configuration key for the DSN to 3 - 2.
-Set the UID key to an appropriate user for accessing the Impala server. - 3.
-Set the PWD key to the password corresponding to the user name you provided in step 2.
+- 1. Set the AuthMech connection attribute to 3 - 2.
+Set the UID attribute to an appropriate user name for accessing the Impala server. - 3.
+Set the PWD attribute to the password corresponding to the user name you provided in step 2. - 4.
+Optionally, set the TSaslTransportBufSize attribute to the number of bytes to reserve in memory for buffering unencrypted data from the network.